THE PIQUE LAB PTE. LTD.Grade Accelerator Programme

-1. A student is entitled to two (2) make-up lessons per course term regardless of the reason of absence.
+1. A student is entitled to three (3) make-up lessons per course term regardless of the reason of absence.

 2. The Centre’s curriculum starts on Tuesday and ends on the following Monday.

-3. There is strictly no make-up lesson or fee credit if a student is absent for the 3rd time in a term regardless of the reason of absence.
+3. There is strictly no fee credit if a student is absent for the 4th time in a term regardless of the reason of absence.
 In this case, the lesson notes will be distributed to the student.

 4. Make-up lessons will be offered on a best-effort basis subjected to The Centre’s discretion and class availability.
 If offered, it must be attended within the same curriculum week of the original class at the same academic level.